Sushi burrito | Best places to buy + recipe to make one yourself!

 Burrito and sushi fusion

-The “burrito” part is not only just the shape.
+The “burrito” part isn’t only just the shape.
 Some additions of Mexican flavor are also put in the sushi roll as a unique twist.

-Here is an example of Sushi Burrito recipe you can try:
+Here’s an example of a sushi burrito recipe you can try:

 Healthy salmon sushi burrito recipe